drepo-eth/site/content/drepo/expanded/review/index.md

 <!-- TODO what is a review in the current context?-->

 As discussed in the [previous
-chapter]({{< ref "/drepo/expanded/build-verification" >}} "Build Verification"),
+chapter]({{< relref "/drepo/expanded/build-verification" >}} "Build
-the source code of a project is the _single point of truth_. _Reproducible Builds_ definitively connect the source code to a build artifact.
+Verification"), the source code of a project is the _single point of truth_.
+_Reproducible Builds_ definitively connect the source code to a build artifact.
 This allows users to verify and review the code of a given artifact.
 This information lets users determine whether a software package is safe to use.
 The author's and the project's reputation consequently becomes less significant in this decision.

 However, reviewing each piece of software is even more tedious and resource-intensive than verifying each build.
 While builds can be automatically